STAIRlab/opensees-gallery/content/en/examples/Torsion/index.md

 ![Cross section of a bridge girder deformed by St. Venant warping.](img/girder.png) -->

 Here we consider the St. Venant's torsion problem.
+Beginning from the three-dimensional boundary value problem of solid mechanics:

 $$
 \begin{aligned}